Justin01Wu/others/aws/aws.md

 + It will automatically use Jackson to convert Java Object to Json for input
 + It will automatically use Jackson to convert Json to Java Object for output
 + Jackson annotations works on the Java Object, like @JsonIgnore
-    + But it sets DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES to false, so it will ignore extra fields to handle multiple version
+    + But it sets DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES to false, so it will ignore extra fields to handle multiple version:
 	```java
 		public final class LambdaInvokerFactory {